Why Do They Put Gravel on Roofs? The Surprising Benefits

 Built-Up Roofing (BUR)

-Built-Up Roofing (BUR) is one of the oldest types of roofing.
-It consists of several layers of roofing felt combined with hot asphalt or tar, creating a strong and weather-resistant surface reliable flat roofing.
+Built-Up Roofing (BUR) is a traditional system consisting of multiple layers of felt combined with hot asphalt or tar, creating a robust, weather-resistant surface.

-- Strong resistance to UV rays and different weather conditions.
+• Strong resistance to UV rays and varied weather conditions.

 Modified Bitumen